How To Protect Your Intellectual Property?

 What are the different types of intellectual property protection?

 There are four different ways to protect intellectual property.
-These are:
+If in doubt, an intellectual property solicitor can help you decide which is right for you:

 1. Patents to protect new inventions and innovations.